The biopsychosocial model and its importance

 This approach that we name biopsychosocial model, pertains to biological, psychological and social factors and their relationship with illness, health and other human interactions.

-This model was first described by a cardiologist names Dr George Engel and nowadays it is accepted widely by all healthcare professionals worldwide.
+This model was first described by Dr George Engel, Cardiologist.
+Nowadays the BPS model’s accepted widely by all healthcare professionals worldwide.
 This model of human psychology suggests that mind and body are not separate things but connected in many aspects.
 What affects our mind also affects our body and what influences our body also affects our mind.
 So they are not independent entities as previously thought.
 Illness or wellness is not just a matter of someone’s physical being but also social and psychological status as well.

 BPS model in Health care

 The biopsychosocial model ensures that doctors explain medical conditions, for example, depression by examining all the factors.
 These include mind, body, social factors and all others that could be contributing towards a person’s condition.